Bricktech2000/Notes/notes/random.md

 ### UTF-256

-a service that assigns a UTF-256 codepoint to any image uploaded to it &mdash; idea stolen from <https://youtu.be/vcFBwt1nu2U> if I remember correctly
+a service that assigns a UTF-256 codepoint to any image uploaded to it --- idea stolen from <https://youtu.be/vcFBwt1nu2U> if I remember correctly

 ### Reaction YouTube Channel